browserengineering/book/book/visual-effects.md

 import skia
 ```

-If any of these imports fail, you probably need to check that Skia and
+The `ctypes` module is a standard part of Python; we'll use it to
-SDL were installed correctly.
-Note that the `ctypes` module comes
+convert between Python and C types.
+If any of these imports fail,
-standard in Python; it is used to convert between Python and C types.
+check that Skia and SDL were installed correctly.

 ::: {.further}
 The [`<canvas>`][canvas]\index{canvas} HTML element provides a JavaScript